 Computer Science Department; College of Business; Philosophy Department

-Artificial Intelligence (AI) is becoming an integral technology in many areas (medicine, health, autonomous driving cars, business, loan approvals, law enforcement, distribution of government and health services, news filtering, etc.) and is often considered the driving force of a 4th technological revolution.
 The impact of AI is expanding rapidly, but due to its complexity it offers challenges to ensuring proper, ethical, unbiased and transparent operations.
 This is evidenced by increasing reporting on the use and misuse of AI in government and media, and calls for greater scrutiny and oversight.
 Skills related to ethical use of AI will be more and more important for both developers and users of AI technology.
 To address these needs, SFSU’s Computer Science Department, College of Business and Philosophy Department established a multi-College Graduate Certificate in Ethical AI.
-Our approach to this certificate is unique in its multidisciplinary and multi-college nature, which involves three critical areas necessary for understanding this subject:
+Our approach to this certificate is unique in its multidisciplinary and multi-College nature, which involves three critical areas necessary to understanding this subject, as outlined below.
+Students must take one course from each of these three areas (total of 9 units) and also complete a self reflection research paper (1 unit) :

 - AI Technologies and Applications: courses in this core area focus on algorithmic and technical principles of AI and can be selected to fit the background of graduate students from Computer Science, Business or Philosophy.